Tutorial: Gate-based superconducting quantum computing: Effect of Noise

 For a noise-resilient qubit, we need to select $E_\textrm{J}$ to minimize the $\varphi_\textrm{ext}$ dependence as mentioned in Sec.~\ref{sec:relaxation}.
 At the same time, we also need to satisfy condition~\ref{list:transFreq} in Sec.~\ref{sec:qubitCriteria}.
 It was found that $E_\textrm{J} \sim 10$--100 GHz and $\beta \approx 2$ balance these two.\cite{yan2015} However, there is a trade-off: the qubit becomes sensitive to charge noise because the circulating currents are close to zero even at $\Phi/\Phi_0 = 0.5$.
 To circumvent this, a shunt capacitance is added to the main junction as we did for the transmon; thus, we have $E_\textrm{C} = 0.1\textrm{--}1$ GHz.
 The final circuit shown in Fig.~\ref{fig:qubitNoiseless}(b) is called a capacitively shunted (C-shunt) flux qubit [upper rightmost figure in Fig.~\ref{fig:qubitNoiseless}(b)].\cite{you2007}

-One might ask, ``can a flux-tunable transmon be considered as a kind of C-shunt flux qubit?''
-Our answer is yes, but the working flux bias at which criterion \ref{list:transFreq} in Sec.~\ref{sec:qubitCriteria} is satisfied is different: a transmon is usually operated at zero flux bias, while a C-shunt flux qubit is operated at $\Phi/\Phi_0 = 0.5$.
+One might ask whether a flux-tunable transmon and a C-shunt flux qubit are the same type of qubit.
+Considering the circuit structure, the two are certainly very similar, but the operating flux bias at which criterion~\ref{list:transFreq} in Sec.~\ref{sec:qubitCriteria} is satisfied differs: a transmon is usually operated at zero flux bias, whereas a C-shunt flux qubit is operated at $\Phi/\Phi_0 = 0.5$.
+Consequently, the details of their potential landscapes differ at their respective operating flux biases.
+Thus, they are typically considered to be distinct qubits.

 With a sufficiently large $N_\textrm{J}$ ($\sim$10--100), Eq.~\eqref{eq:Cshunt} can be treated as a linear inductor with $E_\textrm{L} \approx \beta E_\textrm{J}/N_\textrm{J}$ [lower figures in Fig.~\ref{fig:qubitNoiseless}(b)], if the self-resonance frequency of the junction array is sufficiently higher than that of each junction, $\sqrt{8E_\textrm{J} E_\textrm{C}}/h$ (Ref.~\onlinecite{manucharyan2009}).
 This condition can be satisfied by limiting $N_\textrm{J}$ to $N_\textrm{J} \lesssim \sqrt{C_\textrm{J}/C_\textrm{g}}$, where $C_\textrm{J}$ is the capacitance across each junction and $C_\textrm{g}$ is the capacitance between the junction array and the ground.
 By tuning $\beta$ and $N_\textrm{J}$, we can satisfy $E_\textrm{L} \ll E_\textrm{J}$.
 A superconducting qubit in this regime is called a fluxonium or an RF SQUID qubit.
 In this case, it is easy for $\omega_\textrm{q}$ at zero bias to satisfy condition~\ref{list:transFreq} in Sec.~\ref{sec:qubitCriteria}; at $\Phi/\Phi_0 = 0.5$, $\omega_\textrm{q}$ might be too low.
 This drawback can be resolved by employing active qubit initialization protocols (see Sec.~\ref{sec:reset}).
-According to Fig.~\ref{fig:qubitLoop}(h), the anisotropy is significantly larger than that of a flux qubit.
+According to Fig.~\ref{fig:qubitLoop}(n), the anisotropy is significantly larger than that of a flux qubit.
 Capacitive shunting has also been applied to a fluxonium [lower rightmost figure in Fig.~\ref{fig:qubitNoiseless}(b)], resulting in improved $T_2$ (Ref.~\onlinecite{nguyen2019}).